 We periodically review the carrying value of each property to determine if circumstances that indicate impairment in the carrying value of the investment exist or that depreciation periods should be modified.
 In determining if impairment exists, Management considers such factors as our tenants' payment history, the financial condition of our tenants, including calculating the current leverage ratios of tenants, the likelihood of lease renewal, business conditions in the industry in which our tenants operate and whether the carrying value of our real estate has decreased.
-If any of the factors above support the possibility of impairment, we prepare a projection of the undiscounted future cash flows, without interest charges, of the specific property and determine if the carrying amount in such property is recoverable.
-In preparing the projection of undiscounted future cash flows, we estimate the holding periods of the properties and cap rates using information that we obtain from market comparability studies and other comparable sources.
-If impairment is indicated, the carrying value of the property would be written down to its estimated fair value based on our best estimate of the property's discounted future cash flows using assumptions from market participants.
+If any of the factors above support the possibility of impairment, we prepare a projection of the undiscounted future cash flows, without interest charges, of the specific property and determine if the carrying anount in such property is recoverable.
+In preparing the projection of undiscounted future cash flows, we estimate the holding periods of the property would be written down to its estimated fair value based on our best estimate of the property's discounted future cash flows using assumptions from market participants.
 Any material changes to the estimates and assumptions used in this analysis could have a significant impact on our results of operations, as the changes would impact our determination of whether impairment is deemed to have occurred and the amount of impairment loss that we would recognize.

-Using the methodology discussed above and in light of the current economic conditions discussed above in "Overview-Business Environment," we performed an impairment analysis of our entire portfolio as then existing on June 30, 2010.
+Using the methodology discussed above and in light of the current economic conditions discussed above in "Overview-Business Environment," we performed an impairment analysis of our entire portfolio as then existing on September 30, 2010.
 We concluded that none of our properties were impaired, and we will continue to monitor our portfolio for any indicators that may change our conclusion.